hitokiri-mata/katacoda-courses/kubernetes-containers/go/step6-run-on-k8s.md

 `kubectl get componentstatus`{{execute}}

+## Install Registry

+We need a registry where Kubernetes can pull the restafarian container so first install the registry on Kubernetes.

+`helm install registry stable/docker-registry --namespace kube-system --set service.type=NodePort --set service.nodePort=31500`{{execute}}

+Assign an environment variable to the common registry location.

+`export REGISTRY=[[HOST_SUBDOMAIN]]-31500-[[KATACODA_HOST]].environments.katacoda.com`{{execute}}

+In a moment, once the registry is serving, inspect the contents of the empty registry.

+`curl $REGISTRY/v2/_catalog`{{execute}}

+## Push to Registry

+Push your app container image to the private registry running on you Kubernetes cluster.

+`docker push $REGISTRY/restafarian-gin:0.0.1`{{execute}}

+## Run Application

 Run the container you built in the previous step on your Kubernetes cluster.
+The container image comes from the registry.

 `kubectl run restafarian --image=restafarian-gin:0.0.1 --generator=run-pod/v1 --port=8080`{{execute}}

-Evening if you have never used Kubernetes, this command should look fairly similar to the Docker run commands.
+Even if you have never used Kubernetes, this command should look fairly similar to the Docker run commands.
 Now inspect the installation in progress.

 `kubectl get pods`{{execute}}